Stars Die

 - 100 % negative mentions

-Players find the grinding aspect of the game to be tedious, particularly when replaying for different endings, as choices often lack meaningful impact on the story.
-While the unique world-building and intriguing narrative can be engaging, the repetitive gameplay diminishes enjoyment over time, leading to a mixed overall experience.
+Players find the grinding aspect of the game to be tedious, particularly when replaying for different endings, as many actions feel inconsequential and do not unlock significant new information.
+While the story and world-building are praised for their uniqueness, the repetitive gameplay detracts from the overall experience, leading to a mixed reception despite some enjoyment of the game.

 “The actual gameplay side is tedious at best after the first time and only gets worse with subsequent playthroughs.”